tgsmith61591/beautiful-jekyll/_posts/2018-06-18-skoot-intro.md

 </div>

-To apply this to your test data, just as with any other scikit-learn transformer, you simply use the `transform` method.
+To apply this to your test data, just as with any other scikit-learn transformer, you simply use the `transform` method:

+{% highlight python linenos %}
+encoder.transform(X_test)
+{% endhighlight %}

+### Things to note

+* The resulting features drop one factor level from each categorical variable if `drop_one_level=True` is specified (by default).
+* We address the situation where an unknown factor level is present

+Here's a demo of what happens when there's a new factor level present:

+{% highlight python linenos %}
+# select a test row:
+test_row = X_test.iloc[0]

+# set the country to something that is obviously not real:
+test_row.set_value('native-country', "Atlantis")

+# transform the new row:
+trans2 = encoder.transform(pd.DataFrame([test_row]))

+# prove that we did not assign a country encoding:
+nc_mask = trans2.columns.str.contains("native-country")
+assert trans2[trans2.columns[nc_mask]].sum().sum() == 0
+{% endhighlight %}

-The full code for this example is located in the [code folder](code/2018-06-18-intro-to-skoot-dummy.ipynb).
+The full code for this example is located in the [code folder](https://github.com/tgsmith61591/tgsmith61591.github.io/blob/master/code/2018-06-18-intro-to-skoot-dummy.ipynb).

 **Questions?
 Technical remarks?
 Feel free to email me at taylor.smith@alkaline-ml.com**